TimBurg/MA_thesis_markdown/source/07_theory.md

 this yields the following even simpler form of the tensor which is referred to as $\sigma$:

 $$\sigma = \lambda ( \nabla u) I + \mu \left(\nabla u + \nabla u^T \right)$$
-The more prominent form of which is called Hooks-law and written with the so-called stiffness tensor that is unfortunately also named $C$ in the literature:
+The more prominent form of which is called Hooks-law and written with the 4th order stiffness tensor that is unfortunately also named $C$ in some literature:
 \begin{equation} \sigma = C : \varepsilon \qquad \text{or} \qquad \sigma = C \varepsilon \label{eq:stiffness}\end{equation}

 Here, the second form is written in vector notation for the components of the tensors and